• Skip to primary navigation

 Remember to stay safe!

 When you are on the trail of the snowmen and snowdogs, don’t forget we are in the middle of a global pandemic.
 Remember to respect social distancing and be careful not to touch the statues.
 Most of the statues are outside, but a few are indoors.
-Don’t forget your facemasks and hand sanitizer!
+Don’t forget your facemasks and hand sanitiser!

-North Tyneside has a large number of cycle tracks so why not get on your bike to discover the statues and get fit at the same time.
+North Tyneside has a large number of cycle tracks so why not get on your bike to discover the statues and get fit at the same time?

 Support St Oswald’s and local businesses

 If you find the Partridge in the Pear Tree snowman outside Spanish City, have a look in For the Love of the North.
 They are selling limited edition prints and Christmas cards which are based on local artist Lisa Kirkbride’s design on this snowman.
-25% of all sales goes to St Oswald’s.
+25% of all sales go to St Oswald’s.
 You can also buy the designs online.

 As an extra special treat, For the Love of the North at Spanish City will be selling limited edition prints and Christmas cards based on local artist Lisa Kirkbride Design’s Partridge in a Pear Tree.
 You can find this Snowman™ just outside of their store on Spanish City Plaza and 25% of sales will be donated to St Oswald’s.
 You can also buy Snowdog figurines in-store or online.